 Harvest 2019 was punctuated by three hard frosts but the grapes suffered no significant damage.
 The last of the 2019 grapes were picked on Friday 12 April.
 Fruit was in excellent condition despite concerns the autumn frosts may catch us out this year.
 Volume was slightly above average.
 We expect the 2019 grapes will make excellent wine.

-September.
-The vines are dormant but buds start to swell before leaf emergence.
 September gave an indication of what may be ahead with frosts and rain.
-A minus 5 degree frost on 8 September was extreme but not unheard of for September.
+A -5 degrees frost on 8 September, prior to budburst, was extreme but not unheard of for September.
 The 42 mm of rain was above average (22 mm).
-Mean temperatures were average.

 October saw some heavy rain with 42 mm versus the average of 30 mm.
-A big freeze hit Central Otago on 12/13 October when cold southerly conditions persisted, and delivered the biggest October frost experienced in at least the last 15 years.
-Fortunately bud development was at an early stage and most vineyards had good frost protection.
+A big freeze hit Central Otago on 12/13 October.
+Cold southerly conditions persisted and delivered the coldest October frost experienced in at least the last 15 years.
+Fortunately bud development was at an early stage and we had good frost protection.
 (See photo of sprinkler induced ice protecting our vines).
 A further frost required frost fighting on 31 October but was not severe.
-Mean temperatures were near average and shoot growth normal.

 November was exceptionally wet but not cold.
 96 mm of rain was well above the average November rainfall (30 mm).
-Grass growth was exceptional and vine shoot growth was steady and normal.
-Good floresence development.
+Under vine grass growth was exceptional and vine shoot growth was strong.
+Good flower development.

 December was another above average rainfall month and brought the four month total rainfall up to the highest we have seen in 15+ years.
 Flowering was around 13 December.
 Flowering and fruit set was good.
 (See picture).

 January was typically warm and clear.
 Sea temperatures in the Tasman increased to around 2 degrees above normal leading to a warmer than normal January with a run of days over 30 degrees.